OlegWock/react-use-motion-measure/readme.md

 This is fork of [react-use-measure](https://github.com/pmndrs/react-use-measure) modified to use MotionValue (from Framer Motion) instead of state.
 This allows to avoid unnecessary re-renders if you use element size/position only in animation.
 Everything else is same as in original package, for options and more info refer to its readme.

+**This project uses Framer Motion as peer dependency, don't forget to install it.**

+You can try live demo [here](https://codesandbox.io/s/react-use-motion-measure-demo-eej9m3).

 # Usage

 ```jsx